Tax

 Green energy incentives can provide substantial tax benefits for businesses.
 The Investment Tax Credit (ITC) reduces federal income tax liability based on a percentage of the cost of a qualifying solar system installed during the tax year.

 Solar systems eligible for the 30% ITC or 2.75 ¢/kWh PTC include those starting construction before 2033 or those under 1 megawatt in size.
-This is provided they comply with labor requirements or start service in 2022 or later.
+But they comply with labor requirements or start service in 2022 or later.

 Eligible expenses for the ITC calculation encompass: